 Power on the device, the printer automatically connects to the network and can obtain an IP address from the DHCP server on the network.

 Open the front cover and install a paper roll.
 The paper must be rolled towards you.
 There is a picture inside the cover on how to place the paper.
 You can also find an instruction video below.

-Important: Keep the ethernet cable connected until the configuration in completed, you might need to go back to the management page, even after the wifi configuration
+Important: Keep the ethernet cable connected until the configuration is completed, you might need to go back to the management page, even after the wifi configuration

-Use a computer to surf to the built-in network utility.
+Use a computer to surf to the IP found on the ticket, this address gives you access to the built-in network utility.

 Login using the default credentials: user “root” / password “public”

 If the printer needs to be connected to a wireless network then a wireless dongle needs to be connected to the device.
 Configure the correct wireless network under Configuration - WirelessNetwork.